-Physics links well with Biology, Chemistry, Computing, and, Mathematics.
-Students also combine it with subjects such as Economics, Geography, or Further Maths, depending on their interests.
+Physics links well with Biology, Chemistry, Computing and Mathematics.
+Students also combine it with subjects such as Economics, Geography, or Further Mathematics, depending on their interests.

 Future Career Opportunities

 The Sixth Form has attractive, well equipped teaching laboratories in which you will have every opportunity to link theory with practice and develop confident practical skills.
 We offer opportunities in and out of the laboratory to enrich and challenge you.
-We also have good links with prestigious universities which have allowed our students to experience undergraduate practical work with them.
+We also have good links with prestigious universities which have allowed our students to experience undergraduate practical work.